 - Travel is for the purpose of aiding the recipient to visit engineering works in the United States, or in any other part of the world, where there is good prospect of obtaining information useful to hydraulic engineers.

-- Recipient will be notified of selection in May by the Executive Director of the Society.
+- Recipient will be notified of selection in the spring by the Executive Director of the Society.

 - Award funds will be sent to the recipient.